datacommonsorg/docsite/datasets/Health.md

 ### [The Central Bureau of Statistics, Indonesia](https://www.bps.go.id/)

 #### [Indonesia Census](https://www.bps.go.id/indikator/indikator/list_/da_03/)
-Population Census and Statistics for Indonesia at Country, provinces and regency and city level.
+Population Census and Statistics for Indonesia at country, provinces and regency and city level.

 ### [The New York Times](https://www.nytimes.com/)